ioncakephper/aidoccli/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the js-quality-starter-with-release Code of Conduct.
+This project and everyone participating in it is governed by the aidoccli Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [YOUR_PROJECT_CONTACT_EMAIL].
+Please report unacceptable behavior to shytiger@yahoo.com.

 ## How to Contribute